matglima/Local-LLM-RAG-Transformers-App/README.md

-# Project Title: Retrieval-Augmented Generation with Hugging Face Transformers and Gradio
+# Retrieval-Augmented Generation with Hugging Face Transformers and Gradio

 ## Overview